TokenEx/tokenex.github.io/content/TGAPI.md

 Before you begin using the Transparent Gateway API, you need to check to see if TokenEx has allowed communication with the host.
 This is accomplished by a GET request to https://test-api.tokenex.com/TransparentGatewayAPI/Hosts.

+If the remote API's host name is not in the list, please open a support ticket in our [Customer Portal][portal] to have it added.

 [portal]: #appendix-customer-portal
 [tgapiError]: #transparent-gateway-api-error-handling